haberda/Periodic-lights/README.md

 # update_lights
-## This code acts on a list of lights to primarialy do two things:
+## This code acts on a list of lights to primarily do two things:

 1) Gradually change the brightness level and the color temperature of the lights from the start to end time ONLY if the lights are currently on
-2) When a light in the list is turned on and its brightness is not equal to the current level it immediatly changes the settings to match other lights
+2) When a light in the list is turned on and its brightness is not equal to the current level it immediately changes the settings to match other lights

 What makes this code different than others (namely custom component Circadian Lighting or Flux component) is the implementation of change thresholds; so if someone manually adjusts a light outside of the threshold range the code will skip that light.